 - Ask for the sale.

-Your copy should mostly focus on how your product or service can solve their problem and make their lives even better.
+Your copy should primarily focus on how your product or service can solve their problems and improve their lives.

 For the brand development process to work, you have to keep your brand values and always promise clear within your company to don't fall into mistakes in your copies.